This post may contain affiliate links. Please read our disclosure policy.

 - Using your hands, carefully divide the pomegranate into four even pieces.
 Grab the bowl filled with water so you can use it for the next steps.

-- Next, you can either submerge the pomegranate segments in the bowl of water or hold them over the water as you deseed the pomegranate.
+- Next, you can either submerge the pomegranate segments in the bowl of water or hold them over the water as you deseed a pomegranate.
 With your hands, gently remove the pomegranate seeds from the skin and membranes of the fruit.
 Repeat.

 - If you are soaking the arils, then you will notice the skin and membranes of the fruit will float to the top of the water as the arils sink below.